Arsslensoft/eservices-product/README.md

 				</configuration>
 			</plugin>
 ```
-**entryPoint** is the docker file entrypoint, using this plugin i will have a Dockerfile automatically generated when i do a ``docker:build``.
+**entryPoint** is the docker file entrypoint, using this plugin we will have a Dockerfile automatically generated when we do a ``docker:build``.

 This configuration will produce this Dockerfile